Fire Door Cost

 If you're a DIY enthusiast who is capable of doing the job, then it's important that you understand the supply costs of the different types of fire doors.

-FD30 doors are fire doors that will resist a fire for 30 minutes.
-They are typically the cheapest option amongst fire doors with doors available for as little as £40.
+FD30 doors are fire doors that will resist a fire for 30 minutes, and they are probably the most common fire door for inside residential homes.
+They are typically the cheapest option amongst fire doors, with doors available for as little as £40.

-However, the design quality of doors this cheap leaves a lot to be desired.
-FD30 doors can extend quite a lot in terms of price, with some doors reaching an excess of £700.
+These doors can be designed and styled just like non-fire-resistant doors, but you'll pay more depending on the style you would like, with some doors reaching an excess of £700.
 However, these are rare to come by, and a price solely on their design features over their fire-resisting properties.

-FD60 doors typically start at around £130, again reaching as high as £700-£800 based on the design or style of the door.
+FD60 doors typically start at around £130, reaching as high as £700 to £800 based on the design or style of the door.

 This is about as strong as residential fire doors reach, as FD90 and FD120 doors are typically found in commercial buildings and the communal areas of flats, hotels and apartments.